imahjoub/OpenSSL_withVisualStudio/README.md

   - OpenSSL_Lib_Release

 ### Use openssl code in visual studio
-After generating the libs/headers you can use OpenSSL_Test as a template to get access to the openssl API functions/code.
+After generating the libs/headers you can use OpenSSL_Test as a template to get access to the openssl API-functions and code.

 OpenSSL_Test project provides a sha256-example